gct165201b/FaceClone/README.md

 - [ ] Reset the login form.

 ## Profile
-- [ ] Create a Function to list all the posts by a specific user.
+- [x] Create a Function to list all the posts by a specific user.
-- [ ] Get data about a profile.
+- [x] Get data about a profile.
-- [ ] Hide the Status Edit form if user visits the profile of another user
+- [x] Hide the Status Edit form if user visits the profile of another user
-- [ ] Show all the friends of that person.
+- [x] Show all the friends of that person.
+- [ ] Hide the Edit form other users.

 ## Home Page
 - [x] Created the Friend System.
+- [ ] Fix the unfriend bug.